extremexp-HORIZON/.github/profile/README.md

 # ExtremeXP Project
-The ExtremeXP project aims to support the development and operation of complex analytics workflows that are used for taking data-driven decisions in different application domains.
-By addressing the need for accurate, precise, fit-for-purpose, and trustworthy data-driven insights, ExtremeXP proposes a experimentation-driven analytics paradigm, which puts the end user at the centre of complex analytics processes.
+The ExtremeXP project aims to support the development and operation of **complex analytics workflows** that are used for taking data-driven decisions in different application domains.
+By addressing the need for **accurate**, **precise**, **fit-for-purpose**, and **trustworthy data-driven insights**, ExtremeXP proposes a **experimentation-driven analytics paradigm**, which puts the end user at the centre of complex analytics processes.
 In this context the user can set their requirements, preferences, and constraints early in the experimentation process and/or ask for explanations and feedback, accounting for novel interactions with the system.

 ## Key Concepts in ExtremeXP framework